Ktor 3.1.1 Help

 Headers

 The HttpResponse.headers property allows you to get a Headers map containing all response headers.
-HttpResponse also exposes a bunch of specific functions for receiving specific header values, for example:
+Additionally, HttpResponse exposes the following functions for receiving specific header values:

 • contentType for the Content-Type header value